pattonsgirl/CEG2410/Projects/Project2-Hosting/README.md

 ### Documentation Requirements
 - Creating & location of self-signed certificate files
-- Service configuration file changes
+- Service configuration file changes & description of reason / why
 - Service administrative commands
     - How to restart the web content service
     - How you can confirm HTTPS is enabled
-4. Include screenshot of site after HTTPS is enabled
+- Include screenshot of site after HTTPS is enabled

 Note: configuring your web browser to trust the cert is optional